MagVeTs/Cybersecurity-Notes_and_Resources/Coding Languages/Python/venv.md

 *Step 2: Activate the Environment*

 This step is crucial.
-It switches your context from "Global" to "Local."
+It switches your context from "Global" to "Local".

+NOTE: make sure you are inside the folder/directory containing the venv file you want to activate before giving the below commands.

+macOS / Linux:

 ```
 Bash

-# macOS / Linux:

 source venv/bin/activate
 ```

+Windows:

 ```
 Bash

-# Windows:

 .\venv\Scripts\activate
 ```